pwhipp/sphinx_man/doc/user_stories.rst

    turnout = 0
    votes = 0
-   for voter in voters:
+   for signer in signers:
-        if voter_has_signed:
+        if signer_has_signed:
             turnout += 1
             votes = votes + up_or_down(signature)
         else:  # allow for multiple delegate involvement delegated_vote_made = False
             delegated_vote = 0
             for effect in issue_effects:
-                for delegatee in delegatees(voter, effect):
+                for delegatee in delegatees(signer, effect):
                     if delegatee_has_voted:
                         delegated_vote_made = True
                         delegated_vote += delegatee_vote